Master of Public Policy (MPP) 2027 entry

 Course information may change.
 Module information and course content, teaching and assessment may change each year and after you have accepted your offer to study at the University of St Andrews.
 We display the most up-to-date information possible, but this could be from a previous academic year.
 For the latest module information, see the module catalogue.

-• Causal Inference for Policy Analysis: provides foundational training in techniques for policy analysis on experimental and non-experimental data.
-The goal for students is to emerge from the module with a 'toolkit' of methods for estimating plausibly causal effects of policies.
+• Causal Inference for Policy Analysis: This module will provide foundational training in techniques for policy analysis on experimental and non-experimental data.

-• Microeconomics for Policy Analysis: introduces you to the basics of microeconomics with an emphasis on policy applications.
-The emphasis will be on case studies that illustrate the key theoretical points.
+• Microeconomics for Policy Analysis: This module introduces microeconomics with an emphasis on policy applications.
+The emphasis is on case studies that illustrate the key theoretical points.

-• Policy Ethics: surveys topics relating to the ethics of policy and policy research, including human subjects research, professional ethics, ethics and economic methods, and fundamental questions such as distributive justice, democracy and the nature of expertise.
+• Policy Ethics: This module surveys ethical issues in policy and policy research, including human subjects research, professional conduct, and economic and data-driven methods, while exploring fundamental questions of justice, democracy, expertise, and inclusion.

 What it will lead to